sjkingo/django_auth_ldap3/README.md

 # django_auth_ldap3

-django_auth_ldap3 is a library for connecting Django's authentication system to an LDAP directory.
-Unlike other similar libraries, it uses the excellent `ldap3` pure-Python library and supports Django 1.7+ and Python 3.3+.
+`django_auth_ldap3` is a library for connecting Django's authentication system to an LDAP directory.
+Unlike other similar libraries, it uses the excellent `ldap3` pure-Python library.
 It has a sane default configuration that requires minimal customisation and has been tested against OpenLDAP and Active Directory.

+It supports Django 1.7+ and Python 3.3+.

 ### Installation